Studying a secretive snake

 Studying patch-nosed snakes is tricky, because they are not often seen.
-When our researchers find one, they check to see if it has been marked by us before.
+When our wildlife care specialists find one, they check to see if it has been marked by us before.
 If it has, they take new measurements and note where the snake was found.
 If it’s a new snake to us, our scientists gently and carefully insert a transponder under the snake’s skin.
 The next time the snake is found, it can be scanned.
 It’s the same idea as microchipping your dog or cat.

 Because this snake is so secretive, we are learning more about it, like how fast it grows, what it needs in a habitat, and how many there are in our preserve.
-One year, when we had a drought, the researchers only found one snake!
+One year, when we had a drought, the scientists only found one snake!
 The next year, after a good amount of rain, 11 more snakes were found in just a few months.
 What can researchers learn from this?

-We’re happy knowing that these special, rare snakes are making themselves at home in a habitat we protect for them.
+penguin We’re happy knowing that these special, rare snakes are making themselves at home in a habitat we protect for them.
 And we’re even happier to be getting to know them better.
 Do you know what kinds of wildlife live in your neighborhood?